davidnugent2425/blackboard-ultra-downloader/README.md

 py download_video.py
 ```

-Paste in the url when prompted and you're done.
+Paste url into the terminal when prompted and you're done.

 If you want to speed up lectures: